-Amy is a Lecturer in Fashion Management and teaches on a number of units in the Department of Materials relating to Business Ethics, Sustainability & CSR, Fashion Management and Strategic Management.
+Amy is a Lecturer in Fashion Management and teaches on a number of units in the Department of Materials relating to Business Ethics, Sustainability & CSR, Operations Management and Fashion Management.

 She has seven years’ experience working in industry and was most recently a Senior Merchandise Manager based in Istanbul, Turkey at global sourcing company Li & Fung.
 Her main responsibilities included sourcing and managing production for major UK fashion retailers.
 Amy returned from Turkey to carry out doctoral research using her strong industry experience.